Back

 Other Leave

-In Slovakia, in civic duty leave, an employer must provide unpaid leave to enable an employee to fulfil their civic duties.
+Civic Duty leave – an employer must provide unpaid leave to enable an employee to fulfil their civic duties.

 Termination